graphchallenge/GraphChallenge/StochasticBlockPartition/code/python/README.md

 ### Python files
 - partition_baseline_support.py : Source code for all the supporting functions of the graph partitioning algorithm, with functional documentation detailiong all the inputs and outputs

-- partition_baseline_main.py : Source code for the main routine that invokes the supporting functions to perform graph partitioning
+- partition_baseline_main.py : Source code for the main routine that invokes the supporting functions to perform graph partitioning.
+Arguments may be passed to specify the data set and streaming stage to process.
+For example: "python partition_baseline_main.py ../../data/static/simulated_blockmodel_graph_5000_nodes" partitions the static graph with 5000 nodes and "python partition_baseline_main.py ../../data/streaming/emergingEdges/500_nodes/simulated_blockmodel_graph_500_nodes_edgeSample -p 7" partitions stage 7 of the streaming graph with emerging edges.

 ## Version
 The source code is run and tested using Python 2.7